 - Look at your calendar and write down all the bills, (plus birthdays, etc.) that are going to occur in your budget cycle.

 - Decide which budget style you want to try.
 You can always switch to a different style if the one you try isn’t a good fit for you.

 - If you have a partner, set a time for a budget meeting to work through all the steps above.
 (If you’re flying solo, find an accountability partner).

 All this may seem a lot to do, but if you want to succeed, then you need strong foundations.
 Once you’ve completed the groundwork, congratulate yourself for your effort.
 Now go and build your first budget!

-I love hearing from you and want to grow this community that is gradually getting bigger.
-Don’t be shy!
-Comment, contribute to the Facebook page, send me a private message or all three!
+I love hearing from you and want to grow this community.
+Don’t be shy – comment, contribute to the Facebook page, send me a private message or all three!
 I will always try to help you.